nearform/react-patterns-workshop/slides.md

 <div class="dense">

-- We've previously used `refs` to access form data in an uncontrolled component
+- We've previously used `refs` to access the value of an uncontrolled component
 - It is sometimes useful for a parent component to define a ref and pass it to a child component
 - This gives the parent access to the ref that is assigned to a child component
-- React provides `forwardRef` to help achieve this
+- React provides [forwardRef](https://reactjs.org/docs/forwarding-refs.html) to help achieve this

 </div>